Like us on Facebook

 St. Francis is committed to producing the best wines possible while protecting the environment that produces them and helping preserve Sonoma County as a world-class wine growing region.

-“As farmers who make wine, we want the air that our vines breathe to be the purest, the water they drink to be the cleanest and the soil from which they draw their nutrients to be the richest,” says Christopher Silva, president and CEO at St. Francis Winery.
 St. Francis has committed to producing the best wines possible while protecting the environment that produces them and helping preserve Sonoma County as a world-class winegrowing region.

 A Certified Sustainable Vineyard & Winery